ferpintado99/EV-Navigator/README.md

 # EV-Navigator Microservice
-EV-Navigator is an innovative microservice solution for EV owners to find the best charging stations near their destinations.
-It merges multiple external services for data on road conditions, weather and charging availability.
-The project estimates state of charge at each station.
-It includes Docker setup and comprehensive documentation.
+**EV-Navigator** orchestrates the search for optimal EV charging stations with a microservice composed of a trio of Dockerized components.
+It seamlessly integrates with external APIs to deliver real-time road, weather, elevation, and charging data, while precisely estimating your EV's State of Charge (SoC).

 ## 3 docker containers: Navigator + API + Database